johnsonjh/VEDIT/xlate/README.md

 ```

 * Prerequisites: either assembler backend works for the build but with
-  both installed every build is verified against each other:
+  both installed each build is verified against the other:
   * *Non-free old-school tools:* Needs `emu2` in your `PATH` plus the
     Intel ASM-86 V3.2 binaries (`asm86.exe`, `link86.exe`, `loc86.exe`,
     `oh86.exe`) and Digital Research `gencmd.cmd`, by default these are